sem CLI Reference#

 longer debug sessions, pass the duration

-flag to the above command:
+flag to the previous command:

 sem debug job [job-id] --duration 3h